 As of September 30, 2024, our pro forma net tangible book value was approximately \$459.1 million, or approximately \$2.62 per share.
 Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the Contribution, the 10 for 1 split of our common shares, the filing and effectiveness of our articles of association and return of capital of \$51.6 million to Titan Cement International.
-After giving effect to the sale of common shares in this offering at an assumed initial public offering price of \$16.50 per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting estimated underwriting discounts and commissions and estimated offering expenses paid and payable by us, our pro forma as adjusted net tangible book value as of September 30, 2024 would have been approximately \$592.3 million, or approximately \$3.21 per share.
-This represents an immediate dilution (i.e., the difference between the offering price and the pro forma as adjusted net tangible book value after this offering) to new investors participating in this offering of \$13.29 per share.
+After giving effect to the sale of common shares in this offering at an initial public offering price of \$16.00 per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses paid and payable by us, our pro forma as adjusted net tangible book value as of September 30, 2024 would have been approximately \$587.3 million, or approximately \$3.19 per share.
+This represents an immediate dilution (i.e., the difference between the offering price and the pro forma as adjusted net tangible book value after this offering) to new investors participating in this offering of \$12.81 per share.